ARMOR (ARMOR) Price Tops $0.0035 on Exchanges

-ARMOR (ARMOR) traded up 0.1% against the dollar during the 24 hour period ending at 20:00 PM Eastern on September 7th.
-Over the last seven days, ARMOR has traded 0.1% higher against the dollar.
-ARMOR has a market capitalization of $252,686.79 and $81.29 worth of ARMOR was traded on exchanges in the last day.
-One ARMOR token can currently be purchased for about $0.0035 or 0.00000013 BTC on popular exchanges.
+ARMOR (ARMOR) traded down 0% against the US dollar during the 24 hour period ending at 21:00 PM ET on September 9th.
+During the last week, ARMOR has traded down 0% against the US dollar.
+ARMOR has a market capitalization of $252,415.78 and $81.29 worth of ARMOR was traded on exchanges in the last 24 hours.
+One ARMOR token can currently be purchased for $0.0035 or 0.00000014 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.